-Mobile phone recycling is a great way to clear out the clutter in your home and is very environmentally friendly.
-Not to mention the added bonus of earning some cash at the same time!
+Mobile phone recycling is a great way to clear out the tech clutter in your home, and it's very environmentally friendly too.

-Find out here how to recycle your mobile and turn an old mobile phone into cash.
+Find out how to recycle your mobile and potentially turn your old mobile phone into cash.

-You can even recycle damaged or faulty old mobile phones and still get a little cash for them, or recycle your old mobile phone accessories like chargers free of charge.
+You can even recycle damaged or faulty old mobile phones and still get a little cash for them, or recycle your old mobile phone accessories (such as chargers and headphones) free of charge.

 As recycling old gadgets has become more and more popular, many new players have emerged offering the service.
 Make sure you compare mobile phone recycling companies to get the most cash for your old phone.

 The mobile phone industry moves fast.
-Hundreds of thousands of old mobile phones are rendered obsolete every year as we upgrade to newer, better models with the latest features.
+Hundreds of thousands of old mobile phones are rendered obsolete every year as millions of people upgrade to newer, better models with the latest features.